Cultural conservatism: Canada

-Unlike the United States, Canada has always been a culturally divided country, though to varying degrees.
+Unlike the United States, while there was a central culture, Canada has always been a culturally divided country, though to varying degrees.
 Since the premiership of Pierre Trudeau, Canadian identity has been viewed as a cultural mosaic.
 Trudeau Sr. once stated that there is "no such thing as a model or ideal Canadian," and that to desire one is a "disastrous" pursuit.
 His son Justin Trudeau, likewise Prime Minister, has continued to spread this spirit in declaring Canada "the first post-national state" due to its lack of a core identity and mainstream.
 The fifth wave of immigration to Canada which followed Trudeau Sr.'s premiership and continues to this day is the largest manifestation of this change.
 For example, the city of Richmond, British Columbia is majority Chinese, and nearly half of Torontonians are foreign-born, the city which now bears the motto "Diversity Our Strength."
 Canadian cultural conservatism as a reaction to the multiculturalism of Pierre Trudeau (and subsequently of Brian Mulroney) reached its peak with the Reform Party and waned over time.
 Its decline has been marked by the electoral failure of the People's Party of Canada, which formed partly as a response to the Conservative Party's perceived weakness on the issue.

 Quebec

 Quebec is unique in Canada for its cultural conservatism.
 Though not a socially conservative province, nor religiously conservative (not since the aftermath of the Grande Noirceur), Quebecois culture has always maintained a certain suspicion and reluctance towards unity with the rest of Canada.
 Language protectionism (reflected in laws such as Bill 101) is a central concern of Quebec cultural conservatives.
 Quebec has held two referendums on separation and has never ratified the Constitution Act of 1982.
 The Bloc Québécois formed in reaction to the Mulroney premiership (like the Reform Party) to advocate for Quebecois interests in the federal parliament.
-It once held the office of Official Opposition, which was followed by a decline, but the party has seen a surge in popularity as of late, currently holding 32 of Quebec's 78 seats in the House of Commons.
+It once held the office of Official Opposition, which was followed by a decline, but the party has seen greater popularity as of late, currently holding 22 of Quebec's 78 seats in the House of Commons.